-We live in an age of prescriptions and corrections.
+We live in an age of diagnoses and corrections.
 Every oddity is labeled as an illness.
-We are not ill, just sometimes incompatible.
-Instead of curing illnesses, we should work towards compatibility.
+Someone who is aloof may seem odd but it is just a trait, not an illness.

 Quiet, even-keeled and living inside oneself, once the characteristics of stoic individualism, now diagnosed as pathologically lonely.
 Many states of being previously accepted as a personality type are falling casualties to our expanding introspective attitude towards improving well-being.
 Often wrongness isn’t felt as disagreeable until it is labeled wrong.
 Our expanding definition of psychosis is making us all ill.

 I was raised by two emotionally different parents.
 My mother is very open and expressive with her emotions.
 My father, on the other hand, is very reserved, aloof, stoic.
 As a child, understanding parental personality differences isn’t typically a conscious exploration.
 Your parents are just your parents.
 Moving out and looing back, the differences become more salient.
 From a distance, I could identify the different personalities of my mom and dad, seeing benefits and drawbacks to each.
 I often stated to friends that my father sails on very smooth waters.